Crunch-io/ta-da/simulated_user_testing/README.rst

   - Enter ``sim-editor-1@crunch.io`` for "Owner email"
   - After the project is created, add user ``sim-user-1@crunch.io`` to the project

-TODO: Adding users gives them "view" access.
-Need to make sure that is sufficient.

 Create a directory: ``/remote/simulated_user_testing/metadata``

 Put in this directory a large Profiles dataset payload to use as a template.